 A regular verb is a verb that forms its past tense and past participle by adding "d" or "ed" (or in some cases "t") to the base form.

-A theory of descriptive grammar in which syntactic operations (or relationships, such as those between subject and object) rather than syntactic structures are used to define grammatical processes.
+Relational grammar is a theory of descriptive grammar in which syntactic operations (or relationships, such as those between subject and object) rather than syntactic structures are used to define grammatical processes.